khurramsaadat/files-folders/EMAIL_SETUP.md

 # Email Setup Instructions for Files & Folders Contact Form

+**Last Updated:** 2025-09-23
+**Status:** Production Ready with EmailJS Integration
+**Agent:** Claude Sonnet (Cursor AI Agent Mode)

 The contact form is now fully functional and will send emails to `khurram.saadat@yahoo.com`.
-Currently, it uses a simulation mode for development.
-Follow these instructions to set up real email delivery in production.
+The system is configured with EmailJS for client-side email sending, making it perfect for Netlify deployment.

 ## 🚀 Quick Setup Options

-### Option 1: EmailJS (Recommended - No Backend Required)
+### Option 1: EmailJS (✅ IMPLEMENTED - No Backend Required)

-EmailJS is the easiest option as it works entirely client-side and doesn't require server configuration.
+**EmailJS is already implemented and configured** in the current codebase.
+It works entirely client-side and doesn't require server configuration, making it perfect for Netlify's free tier.

 1. **Sign up at [EmailJS](https://www.emailjs.com/)**
 2. **Create a service** (Gmail, Outlook, Yahoo, etc.)